 This plant was named Osteospermum monilifera by Linnaeus in 1754.
-In 1943 T. Norlindh placed it in the genus Chrysanthemoides, a small genus it shared with one other species, C.incana.
+In 1943 T. Norlindh placed it in the genus Chrysanthemoides, a small genus it shared with one other species, C. incana.
 They were separated from Osteospermum because of their fleshy fruits but today are both back in the larger genus Osteospermum.
 The name Osteospermum means 'bone seed', from the Greek osteon meaning 'bone' and sperma ''seed', referring to the hard fruits.
-The former name Chrysanthemoides means 'resembling the genus Chrysanthemum', referring to is Chrysanthemum- like yellow flower)s.
+The former name Chrysanthemoides means 'resembling the genus Chrysanthemum', referring to its Chrysanthemum- like yellow flowers.
 The specific name moniliferum means 'bearing a necklace' and pertains to the shiny, fleshy fruit arranged in a ring on the margins of the daisy flowers, like a necklace.

 The Afrikaans vernacular name bietou is derived from the original Khoisan name.